minghsu0107/cloudFront-signed-url-cookies/README.md

 go run main.go
 ```
 ## Result
 1. `hello.txt` will be uploaded to S3 bucket `my-s3-bucket` with key `mysubpath/hello.txt`.
-Its CloudFront URL `https://mycfdomain.cloudfront.net/mysubpath/hello.txt` will be signed, and the signed URL will be printed in the standard output.
-Users can access the object via this signed URL until it expires 1 hour later.
+Its CloudFront URL `https://mycfdomain.cloudfront.net/mysubpath/hello.txt` will be signed, and the signed URL will be printed to standard output.
+Users can access the object via this signed URL until it expires after 1 hour.
+2. Signed cookies will be returned and printed to standard output.
+The signed cookies use the following custom policy:
+    - Allow users to access `https://mycfdomain.cloudfront.net/mysubpath/*` (wildcard).
+    - Signed cookies will expire after 1 hour.
+3. The program will request `https://mycfdomain.cloudfront.net/mysubpath/hello.txt` with signed cookies and print the content of `hello.txt` to standard output.
-2. An http server will be started.
-Users can set signed cookies by visiting `http://localhost/auth`.
+4. An http server will be started.
+Users can set signed cookies via `GET http://localhost/auth`.
+The following cookies will be set: `CloudFront-Signature`, `CloudFront-Policy`, and `CloudFront-Key-Pair-Id`.